zenml-io/zenml-plugins/model_control_plane/README.md

 # list train, test and inference datasets and predictions artifacts
 zenml model version artifacts demo 1
 ```
-Marvelously, the Staging-staged model version is seamlessly reused, with both the inference dataset and predictions attached to it.
-This unified approach ensures a hassle-free traceability of predictions back to their training data and model metrics, fostering a comprehensive understanding of the entire process.
+Fantastic!
+By reusing the model version in the Staging stage, you've connected the inference dataset and predictions seamlessly.
+All these elements coexist within the same model version, allowing effortless tracing back to training data and model metrics.

-It's essential to remember that artifacts generated in the prediction pipeline are versioned.
-What happens if we rerun the pipeline?
+And what if you run the prediction pipeline again?
 ```bash
 # run prediction pipeline again: it will use same
 # Model Version again and link new predictions version link